 Also see the full printable Guidelines for Sexing Emus

 Follow the lab instructions for feather collection.
 Ratite sex chromosomes are different from other bird species so it is best to use a lab that is experienced in DNA testing of Ratites.
 Results may take a week or more.

 SEXING BY EAR

 Founded in 1989, The American Emu Association is a non-profit trade association representing breeders, producers and marketers of emu meat, oil and other emu co-products.
 The emu industry is an alternative agricultural industry, dominated by the small farmer, who is devoted to humane and environmentally positive practices that will produce beneficial products for society.
-For more information about the American Emu Association (AEA) or the emu industry visit http://www.aea-emu.org
+For more information about the American Emu Association (AEA) or the emu industry visit https://aea-emu.org